adsc-hls/fcuda/README.md

 ##FCUDA Setup
 - Open the script **env_vars.sh** at the top-level directory.
 Add the path of FCUDA and other software according to the setup of your system in this file.
-After that, execute the command `source env_vars.sh` to export all the defined environment variables.
+After that, execute the command `source env_vars.sh` to export all the defined environment variables (bash shell is required in order to run this command, for other shell please modify the script accordingly).

 - Change the directory to *fcuda_src/*.
 The compiler is written in Java.
 Hence, Java compiler (javac) is required.
 Please install openjdk.
-Alternatively, you can run the script: `python setup_packages.py` to automatically install all the required software.
+Alternatively, you can run the script: `sudo python setup_packages.py` to automatically install all the required software (check the required sofware in the file **packages.lst**).

 - Compile the source code: `./make_FCUDA.sh compile` .
-It will compile Cetus source code (located under *cetus-1.3/src/*) and FCUDA source code (located under *src/*) to generate binary files **cetus.jar** and **fcuda_jar**, respectively.
+It will compile Cetus source code (located under *cetus-1.3/src/*) and FCUDA source code (located under *src/*) to generate binary files **cetus.jar** and **fcuda.jar**, respectively.
 These files are put under *jar/*.
 Please note that whenever you update the FCUDA source code or Cetus source code, you have to do the recompilation.

 - Clone the FCUDA benchmarks repository and the FCUDA SoC repository by using the command `python setup_repo.py`.